Digital Dharma: Overview

-Digital Dharma tells the story of E. Gene Smith, an American Tibetologist.
-He undertook a mission to digitize lost historical documents from Tibet.
+Digital Dharma tells the story of E. Gene Smith, an American Tibetologist who undertook a mission to digitize historical documents from Tibet.
 Further, he set out to ensure their continued archival for future generations.
 Writing of Digital Dharma, Variety said:Dafna Yachin’s specialty docu is richly informative, not only about Smith’s life and his place in the troubled history of Tibet, but also about the intersection of ancient work and new technologies.

 The film includes interviews with Tibetan scholars and experts, including Matthieu Ricard, Khyentse Norbu, and Leonard van der Kuijp.

 Synopsis

 The story begins with political upheaval in the late 1950s and early 1960s, when multiple Tibetan villages are attacked by China's military.
 Monasteries are pillaged and destroyed, causing ancient Tibetan and Sanskrit texts to vanish.
 E. Gene Smith, a Mormon from Ogden, Utah, becomes aware of the situation while studying the Sanskrit and Tibetan languages at the University of Washington.
-At this time he meets Khyentse Norbu, a highly educated Tibet escapee.
-Norbu and Smith grow close, and Norbu asks Smith to help in recovering the lost Tibetan texts.
+At this time he meets Deshung Rinpoche (1906-87) born in Tibet and one of the first lamas to arrive in the US, having escaped Tibet via a months' long trek with his family and eventual arrival in Seattle 1960.
+The lack of access to almost any Tibetan or Sanskrit text interferes with Smith's studies; Deshung Rinpoche encourages him to find and recover what he can.

 When Tibetan monasteries were pillaged, thousands of ancient texts vanished.